 This beginning sounds game is designed to help your children practice and develop their early reading skills, such as:

-- Hearing beginning sounds – this is the ability to hear and recognize the first sound of a word
+- Segmenting – this is the ability to break the word into its different sounds

 - Letter recognition – knowing what the written form (letters) of the sounds look like